jamesnetherton/puppet-google-chrome/README.md

 }
 ```

-To install unatable or beta versions, set the appropriate version attribute.
+To install unstable or beta versions, set the appropriate version attribute.

 ```puppet
 class { 'google_chrome':